-These tend to be more advanced sports specific type exercises which bridge the gap between normal rehabilitation and returning to full sports training or playing.
+These tend to be more advanced sports-specific type exercises which bridge the gap between normal rehabilitation and returning to full sports training or playing.

 Power is used in the vast majority of all sports and so plyometrics can be used to help develop this for most athletes.

 Agility exercises involve changing direction, using small hurdles and agility ladders.
-The aim is to bridge the gap between normal running and getting back to full match fitness.
+The aim is to bridge the gap between normal running and getting back to full-match fitness.

 This should be done gradually.
 For example, if you are a footballer then playing just 20 minutes of a game to start with and building up is a good place to start.
-Going straight back into a full match situation can risk re-injury.
+Going straight back into a full-match situation can risk re-injury.

 - Indelicato PA.
 Isolated medial collateral injuries in the knee.
 J Am Acad Orthop Surg 1995;3(1):9–14.